kennyfong19931/l4d2-map-timer/README.md

 - !timerstart - Start map timer when timer is enabled
 - !timerstop - Stop map timer when timer is enabled
 - !cleartime - Clear record for current map and difficulty
-- !cleartimeall - Clear all timer record is database
+- !cleartimeall - Clear all timer record in database